software-mansion/react-native-screens/README.md

 #### `statusBarAnimation`

 Sets the status bar animation (similar to the `StatusBar` component).
 Requires enabling (or deleting) `View controller-based status bar appearance` in your Info.plist file.
 Possible values: `fade`, `none`, `slide`.
-On Android, there will be no animation if `none` provided.
+On Android, this prop considers the transition of changing status bar color (see https://reactnative.dev/docs/statusbar#animated).
+There will be no animation if `none` provided.

 Defaults to `fade` on iOS and `none` on Android.